 In order to communicate with the spirit or consciousness of these things, the shaman will shift his or her own state of awareness.
 Shamans can do this through various means, such as meditation, repetitive sounds such as that of the drum or rattle, or through the help of hallucinogenic plants.
 The shaman will then “see” through a new set of eyes, they will see what is going on with you on a spiritual level.

 The shaman sees illness as a lack of power because it was lost somewhere in your life.
 In order to heal you the shaman returns your power to you.
-She or he may perform a power animal retrieval, see link for more details.
+She or he may perform a power animal retrieval.
 A power animal is a protector, similar to a guardian angel, which protects you from harm and helps you with your spiritual growth by lending its power to you.

 The shaman also removes misplaced energy.
-The negative emotions you may feel, or the negative emotions that another can send at you are seen by the shaman to be stuck or stored in various parts of the body.
-This can be seen with the example such as how stress causes ulcers or back pains.
+The negative emotions you may feel, or the negative emotions that another can send at you are seen by the shaman to be stuck or stored in various parts of you body.
+An example is how stress causes ulcers or back pains.
 The shaman will re-empower you by removing the energy that does not belong within your body.
 This is called a shamanic extraction, other healing modalities in addition to shamanism practice this in various forms.
 This energy is not bad, it is just misplaced.
 Because it does not belong in your body, it is seen as causing illness that then shows itself in a physical way through pain, sickness or emotional difficulties.

-In the shamanic system part of the soul is free to leave the body, so therefore it is also believed that soul parts of each individual will leave the body in order to protect itself from trauma.
+In the shamanic system part of the soul is free to leave the body.
+Therefore the soul parts of each individual will leave the body in order to protect itself from trauma.
 This is a positive way to protect the soul.
 For instance, if someone were to be in a car accident, part of the soul would leave the body to protect itself from the trauma of the impact.
-The soul does not always know how to return, however, and if it has not returned for whatever reason this is referred to as soul loss.
+The soul does not always know how to return, however, and if it has not returned for some reason this is referred to as soul loss.
 That is when the shaman would become involved, in order to assist with returning this missing piece of yourself.
 The healer would perform a soul retrieval.
 In indigenous cultures this was performed quite regularly.
 In these modern times, a person may go a long time feeling like a part of him or herself has been missing.

 Soul loss would be comparable to the psychological concept of disassociation.